lf-edge/ekuiper/docs/en_US/sqls/overview.md

-XStream offers a SQL-like query language for performing transformations and computations over streams of events.
-This document describes the syntax, usage and best practices for the XStream query language.
+Kuiper offers a SQL-like query language for performing transformations and computations over streams of events.
+This document describes the syntax, usage and best practices for the Kuiper query language.

 - [Stream specifications](streams.md)